legoman27/Printed_SideSkirt/README.md

 # Printed_SideSkirt
-A fully printed mod intended for a Voron Trident to relocate the electronics to the side of the printer
+A fully printed mod intended for a Voron Trident to relocate the electronics to the side of the printer with as little deviation from the standard BOM as possible.

 Heavily inspired by by `kyledavis417#2007`'s Trident sidepack mod

 Huge thanks to the Voron design team for everything!

+#

 Current design assumes a total thickness of side panel + foam tape = 3mm

-This mod could also be mounted on the rear of a printer, but this prevents access to the A/B belts at the rear of the gantry.
+This mod could also be mounted on the rear of a printer, but this prevents access to the A/B belts at the rear of the gantry as well as moving the power inlet to the side of the machine, which may or may not be preferable

 Uses a completely stock Voron Spec Trident frame.
 Verticals are all the same length for 250 / 300 / 350, so the front and rear pieces will be the same for all sizes.
-LDO frames are taller, and will require different designs.
+LDO frames are taller, and will require modification --TODO!.

-Total width of the skirts is 88mm.
+Total width of the side skirts is 88mm.

+Total height of the lower skirts is 36mm.
+For smaller builds, It may be beneficial to use the standard full size Lower Skirts for more space for electronics.

 <p align="center">
   <img src="Images/overview.png" width="800">